Skip to contents

 2. ‘species’ is OPTIONAL.
 If you’d like to use this option, provide the path to a specifically formatted species assignment database.
 (Read more here.)

-The two databases used in the example here are comically small and artificial subsamples of the real SILVA databases, and should only ever be used for testing and demonstration purposes!
+CAUTION: The two databases used in the example here are comically small and artificial subsamples of the real SILVA databases, and should only ever be used for testing and demonstration purposes!
 You’ll definitely need to download and use the real databases for your actual data!
+If you try to use these with real data, you’ll get very weird results that will make no sense.

 There are many options for taxonomic databases you can use; the major players are SILVA, RDP, GreenGenes, and UNITE.
-Please go here for details and links.
-I tend to usually use the SILVA databases, but you don’t have to.
+Please go here for details and download links.
+I usually prefer the SILVA databases, but you don’t have to!

 Let’s take a look at the taxonomy assignment table: